-The contractor is unable to provide evidence that he is maintaining the insurance cover required by clause 8 of the conditions of contract.
+The contractor is unable to provide evidence that it is maintaining the insurance cover required by clause 8 of the conditions of contract.

-In view of the importance of the insurance, I have taken action on your behalf, under clause 8(7), and instructed your broker to provide the necessary cover effective from today.
+In view of the importance of the insurance, you should take immediate action under clause 8(7), and instruct your broker to provide the necessary cover effective from today.
 You are entitled to deduct the cost of so insuring from any advance payment due to the contractor under the contract.
 If you wish to deduct, remember to give the contractor an effective written withholding notice.